timcappalli/certcenter-r53-cert-request/README.md

-# CertCenter + Amazon Route 53 Cert Request
+# CertCenter + AWS Route 53 Cert Request

 This is a basic script that automates requests for certificates from AlwaysOnSSL (DigiCert) via CertCenter when the domain's name server is Amazon Route 53.